c3lang/c3-web/docs/language-overview/types.md

 !!! note
     The underlying unique value assigned to a fault may vary each time a program is run.

-#### Fault nameof
+#### Fault description

-The fault type only has one field: `nameof`, which returns the name of the fault, namespaced with the last module path, e.g. `"io::EOF"`.
+The fault type only has one field: `description`, which returns the name of the fault, namespaced with the last module path, e.g. `"io::EOF"`.

 ### The `typeid` type